m3o/docs/index.markdown

 ## Features of Micro

-Because M3O is Micro as a Service you get the following features on the platform:
+Because the Platform is Micro as a Service you get the following features on the platform:

 - **Authentication**: Auth whether its authentication or authorization is part of the system.
 Create JWT tokens, define access rules, use one system to govern everything in a simple and straight forward manner.
 Whether it's for a user or a service.